Quick-Start Business Plan: Is Your Business Idea Viable?

 5. Do I have what I need to see this through?

-Starting a business is gruelling.
+Starting a business is grueling.
 I can’t say it any plainer.
 You will probably work more hours than you ever have before and may have to keep doing it for longer than you thought possible – even if you buy an existing business.
 If you’re not prepared to make the personal commitment your business plan would take, or aren’t physically up to the challenge, shelve your business plan for the moment.

 Cash flow is also an issue for many who start businesses.
 You need to have in hand not only the money to start your business, but the money to support yourself until your business takes off.
 While some deal with this issue by starting part-time businesses, working while starting a business can really test your endurance.

 If money is the only need you’re missing, then it’s just a matter of finding the money you need.
 8 Sources of Business Start Up Money tells you where to look.
-See also 10 Things You Need to Know About Small Business Funding.

 Where to from here?
 If you envision your business as a part-time venture and it doesn’t take an investment of funds above your comfort level, you might decide to plunge in, start the business, and see how it goes.